-Nicholas A Dorsey is a partner in Cravath, Swaine & Moore LLP's corporate department, where he dedicates a significant portion of his practice to advising start-up, early-stage and founder-led companies and represents venture capital firms, corporate venture capital departments and angel investors in investments of all sizes.
-Nicholas is a frequent speaker and author who has served as Contributing Editor of multiple editions of Chambers and Partners' Acquisition Finance Guide and authored chapters on the US acquisition finance market.
-He is a member of the International Bar Association (IBA) and serves as the North American Regional Forum Liaison Officer at the IBA's Closely Held Companies Committee.
+Nicholas A. Dorsey is a partner in Cravath, Swaine & Moore LLP's corporate department.
+He is co-head of the firm's venture capital & growth equity practice, where he dedicates significant time to providing commercial and strategic advice to start-up, early stage and founder-led companies, and investors in such companies.
+Mr Dorsey is a frequent speaker and author who has previously co-authored the US Law and Practice chapter of Chambers and Partners' Venture Capital Guide.
+He is a member of the International Bar Association (IBA) and serves as the Entrepreneurship Conference Know-How Officer of the IBA's Closely Held Companies Committee.
+Contributed by: D. Scott Bennett, Nicholas A. Dorsey, Virginia M. Anderson and Ellen H. Park, Cravath, Swaine & Moore LLP